 - In a sauce pan, combine lavender buds and water.
 Bring the mixture to a boil, then add the sugar.

 - Turn off the heat and allow the lavender to steep as it cools.
 Taste the syrup after 15 minutes.
 If it has enough flavor, go ahead and strain out the lavender buds.
-If you want it stronger, continue to steep.
-I find 20-30 minutes is usually perfect for me.
+If you want it stronger, continue to steep another 5-15 minutes.
+Strain the syrup through a fine mesh strainer into a glass container, discarding the buds.

 Notes